ManoloMancelli/HadesVR_Remix/docs/Headset.md

 * White PingPong ball (Vase-mode 3D printed works but it's fragile)

-## Display(s)
+## Display

-There's a couple different displays you can use for this headset, anything from 4.5 to 6 inches should work just fine.
+There's a couple different displays you can use for this headset, anything from 5.5 to 6 inches should work just fine.
-*As of right now*, using a phone with ALVR or RiftCat or whatever isn't supported though.

-You can find these screens on Aliexpress, but make sure what you're getting is what you think you're getting.
-Ask the seller if the screen **AND** the driver board support the resolution and refresh rate they advertise.
+You can find these screens on Aliexpress, but make sure you are buying the whole kit, display + driver board.

 Most of these screens come with a Blue driver board based around the [Toshiba TC358870XBG](https://toshiba.semicon-storage.com/ap-en/semiconductor/product/interface-bridge-ics-for-mobile-peripheral-devices/hdmir-interface-bridge-ics/detail.TC358870XBG.html), be skeptical of these boards since they support a huge multitude of displays at different refresh rates and resolutions, some sellers even claim they can drive two displays at 90hz.